-- One expansion-bay cooling fan (fan 1) - Two processor cooling fans, one for each processor (fans 2 and 3) - Three memory module cooling fans: - One fan on top of the memory cooling shroud (fan 4) - Two fans at the rear of the system (fans 5 and 6) - NOTICE: In the event of a problem with a particular fan, the fan's number is referenced by the systems management software, allowing you to easily identify and replace the proper fan.
+- One expansion-bay cooling fan (FAN1) - Two processor cooling fans, one for each processor (FAN2 and FAN3) - Three memory module cooling fans: - One fan on top of the memory cooling shroud (FAN4) - Two fans at the rear of the system (FAN5 and FAN6) - NOTICE: In the event of a problem with a particular fan, the fan's number is referenced by the systems management software, allowing you to easily identify and replace the proper fan.

-Figure 3-11 shows the positions and identification numbers of the fans.
+Figure 3-5 shows the positions and identification numbers of the fans.

-Figure 3-11.
+Figure 3-5.
 Cooling Fans

 - expansion-card fan (FAN1)

-- 2 processor fan (FAN2)
+- processor fan (FAN2)

 - processor fan (FAN3)